Attila Petschauer: Murder

-A fictionalized account of his life and death were dramatised in the 1999 film Sunshine, starring Ralph Fiennes.
+A fictionalized account of his life and death was dramatised in the 1999 film Sunshine, starring Ralph Fiennes.

 Recent research by historians Csaba B. Stenge and Krisztián Ungváry show that according to the records of the Hungarian Royal Army, Petschauer died of typhus in a Soviet POW camp.

 Hall of Fame

 He was inducted into the International Jewish Sports Hall of Fame in 1985.

 Memorial event

 The Attila Petschauer Event was begun in 1995 as a memorial to Petschauer by his relative, Dr. Richard Markowitz.
 It is known across the United States as one of the top sabre events.